A place for young hearts to grieve and heal together

 Preparing for the day of camp

-Camp Firefly participants are asked to arrive at 9 a.m. for registration and orientation.
+Camp Firefly participants are asked to arrive at 9 a.m. for check in and orientation.
 Campers will be divided into groups by age to engage in a wide variety of activities, including sessions to help learn about grief and how to cope with it:

-Sessions are professionally led and designed to respond to each person’s unique needs.
+Sessions are professionally led and designed to respond to each camper’s unique needs.

 - Because many camp activities are held outdoors, campers should wear appropriate clothing and closed-toed shoes – sandals and flip flops are not recommended and will not allow for full participation in the day’s activities.